citp/privacy-policy-historical/p/pr/pro/progenealogists.com.md

 Please note:   If you click away from our Website to visit the site of any third party advertiser or sponsor, you may be asked for your payment card or other personal information in order to purchase or use products and services offered.
 These companies have their own privacy and data collection practices.
 We have no responsibility or liability for these independent policies.
 You should therefore review their privacy notices carefully if you have concerns about how your information may be used.

-4. What about non-personal information, "cookies", IP addresses and tracking technologies?
+**4. What about non-personal information, "cookies", IP addresses and tracking technologies?**

 We (either ourselves or our appointed third parties) place cookies, small files, on your computer, to optimize and customize the Website and your experience.
 Our cookies do not extract any contact information or other private or personal information from your computer's memory, but rather record only information your computer sends us when you visit our Website.
 Cookies enable our server to recognize or "remember" who you are each time you return.
 Ancestry may make limited use of cookies to deliver content specific to your interests.
 For instance, they may be used to retain your personal preferences, hold session information for a "shopping basket," or save your password so it doesn't have to be re-entered each time you login.
 They may also be used to see how you move around and interact with the Website or may be used to show you relevant products/services ad either on or off the Website.